-In one line, one sentence devoid of emotion or context, Joe Paterno basically wrote his own coaching obituary:
+In one line, one sentence devoid of any real emotion or context, Joe Paterno essentially wrote his own coaching obituary.

 "As coach Sandusky was already retired from our coaching staff at that time, I referred the matter to university administrators."

-That wasn't the end of the statement, but if it was the extent of Paterno's involvement in what could be the worst scandal in the history of major college athletics, it should be the end of his career.
-NOW.
+That wasn't the end of the statement, but if it was the extent of Paterno's involvement in what could turn out to be the worst scandal in the history of major college athletics, it should be the end of his career.